 - Salt & Black Pepper, to taste

-Lightly coat with Oil and give a good seasoning of Salt and Pepper.
-Place face down on a rack over a pan to catch the moisture that leaves.
-Bake for around 5-8 minutes or until they just begin to wilt and produce water.
+- Place on a rack over a pan to catch the moisture that leaves.
+Bake for around 6-10 minutes or until they just begin to wilt and produce water.
 You want to ensure some moisture leaves, but not until they completely wilt flat.
 Use your best judgement based on the size of your mushrooms.

-Drain away/soak up the excess moisture then finish building your masterpiece.
-Use a first layer of pizza sauce, then mozzarella and top with cheddar.
-This will allow the Mozzarella to go gooey in the center and let the cheddar turn nice and crispy on the top.
-Evenly sprinkle the rest of your toppings and finish with a dusting of Italian Herbs.
-Pop back in the oven and grill for a few minutes until the cheese starts to crisp.
+- Drain away and soak up the excess moisture with paper towels, then finish building your masterpiece.
+Use a first layer of pizza sauce, then cheese, then evenly sprinkle the rest of your toppings and finish with a dusting of Italian herbs.
+Pop back in the oven and grill/broil for a few minutes until the cheese starts to crisp.

 - Enjoy!
 Oh and maybe grab some napkins.
 That cheese is gonna be oozey.

 If you loved these Pizza Mushrooms be sure to Pin them for later!
 Already made them or have a burning question?
 Give me a shout in the comments and pick up your free ecookbook along the way!